kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 We will load a specific project now which encompasses the elements discussed in lab seven.
 The project will include many regular templates which are deployed as part of a Day N Composite Template.
 Go to the ***Template Editor*** to complete the next set of tasks.
 As we discussed in lab four the ***Template Editor*** allows for the import and export of templates and projects within **DNA Center** along with the ability to clone them.

 ### Step 1 - ***Import Project with Templates***
-Download and import the project within the ***Template Editor*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/templates/2125templates/DNAC_Template_Lab_DayN_project.json">⬇︎DNAC_Template_Lab_DayN_project.json⬇︎</a> file.
-If using DNAC prior release to 2.1.2.X then use the previously built project within Lab 3 and build the templates located within the following <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/templates/Platinum_Templates.zip">⬇︎Platinum_Templates.zip⬇︎</a> file located within this lab.
+Download and import the project within the ***Template Editor*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/templates/DCLOUD-DNACTemplates-Dynamic-IBN-Autoconf-Project.json">⬇︎DNAC_Template_Lab_DayN_project.json⬇︎</a> file.

-Previously in Lab 3, we created a project where we assigned a template to the site and provisioned it.
-We will now expand on that by importing a project with the same name overtop the current project, thereby importing additional regular templates.
-Take a few moments and examine the construction of these templates, as each has a specific form and function.
-Their design is modular to allow reuse of them within other composite templates for other switches or routers.
+Please un-zip the file and import the *json* file which will automatically create a project and included templates within.
+Use the following steps to import the project.

 1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*.
    ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")